hannobraun/caterpillar/README.md

 ## About

-The goal of the Caterpillar project is to create a **programming language** that gives you a **direct connection to the code you write**, enabling an **intuitive understanding of the program that you're working on**.
+The goal of the Caterpillar project is to create a **programming language** that gives you a **immediate connection to the code you write**, enabling an **intuitive understanding of the program that you're working on**.

 The method for achieving this is **interactive programming**, the **direct manipulation of a running program**, instead of going through an extended loop